solar-nl/ixalance-js/deploy/README.md

 This avoids the delayed initialization that worked in Chrome but left Safari's audio context suspended.
 Audio failures remain non-fatal: the page reports the error and continues with its silent virtual clock.

+## Browser frame delivery

+The worker keeps at most one converted frame in flight.
+Once the main thread has copied it to the canvas, it transfers the RGBA storage back for reuse.
+Emulation and music timing continue normally while an undrawn frame is outstanding, but redundant pixel conversion, allocation and message queueing are skipped.

 ## Jizz optimization result